2D random magnetic Laplacian with white noise magnetic field: Introduction

-From the physical point of view, one considers a given magnetic field $B:\IT^2\to\IR$ and chooses a potential $A$ such that it satifies this equation.
-Different choices of $A$ yield to different operators $H_A$, this is the choice of gauge.
-However, there is a partial invariance by gauge change.
+From the physical point of view, one considers a given magnetic field $B:\IT^2\to\IR$ and chooses a potential $A$ satisfying this equation.
+Different choices of $A$ yield different operators $H_A$, this is the choice of gauge.
+However, the physical quantities are expected to be independent of this choice and there is a partial invariance by gauge change.
 Indeed, if $A:\IT^2\to\IR^2$ is a given potential associated to $B$, then the new potential $A+\nabla f$ is still a potential associated to $B$ for functions $f:\IT^2\to\IR$.
-The two operators are related formaly by the relation
+The two operators are related formally by the relation

 hence the spectral properties of $H_A$ and $H_{A+\nabla f}$ are the same.
 While on $\IR^2$, every pair $(A,A')$ of smooth potential that satifies

 are related by